How to become a House League Coach (Markham Waxers)

 Certification for assistant coaches for House League does not require a coach certification, but an assistant coach requires the same certification as the head coach for participation with teams from outside its house league (i.e., exhibition or tournament play).
 In addition, if the head coach were not available to start a house league game, an appropriately certified coach would be required to act as the head coach.

-OMHA Certification Clinics
+Certification Clinics & Courses

 A major part of OMHA service is the implementation of certification programs for all team staff.
 The OMHA delivers these programs to its membership through clinics province-wide each year.

-Read more about OMHA clinics.
+Read more about OMHA coaching clinics.

 Respect in Sport for Activity Leaders